 Property is Power!
-Closing the Black Homeownership Gap
+Closing the Black homeownership gap

 In the United States, property has always been more than land and lumber.
-It has been a proxy for power, access, and stability a silent determinant of who belongs and who prospers.
-Yet as of the second quarter of 2025, the Black homeownership rate stands at 43.9%, its lowest point since 2021, according to Redfin.
-By contrast, the white homeownership rate remains above 72%.
+It has been a proxy for power, access, and stability—a silent determinant of who belongs and who prospers.
+Yet as of the second quarter of 2025, the Black homeownership rate stands at 43.9 percent, its lowest point since 2021, according to Redfin.
+By contrast, the White homeownership rate remains above 72 percent.
 That nearly 30-point gap is not just a statistic; it is a mirror reflecting how systemic inequality continues to shape economic opportunity in America.

 The Legacy of Exclusion